virtual-labs/engineers-forum/ph4/services/onboarding-process.md

      c.
 Email id: Provide the email id that the Secondary GitHub Handle is associated with

 **Step 3:**
-The CPE team at IIITH will share the links to the experiment repositories as comments in the same GitHub issue thread for each experiment listed in the proposal.
-You can refer to this [sample](https://github.com/virtual-labs/engineers-forum/issues/673#issuecomment-779564300).
+The CPE team at IIITH will provide access to all the experiment repositories of the lab and comment in the same GitHub issue thread.
+You can refer to this [sample](https://github.com/virtual-labs/engineers-forum/issues/801#issuecomment-2345236852).

 **Step 4:**
-Once the access for the repositories are shared, the developers can now begin populating the development branches of these repositories with the source code for the experiments.
+Once the invites for the repositories are sent to the developer, the developer can begin adding the content to the the development branch of these repositories with the source code for the experiments.

-## Conclusion

-This document provides a comprehensive guide to the onboarding process.
-Upon completing these four steps, developers can proceed to the development phase.
-For detailed guidance on the next steps, please refer to this [document](https://github.com/virtual-labs/engineers-forum/blob/master/ph4/services/development-process.md).

 ## Conclusion